TheJessieKirk/jam_age_of_empires_iii/README.md

 * Your **Surgeons** have Spanish dialogue as opposed to being silent.<br>
 While the Knights of Saint John was an international order, only a minority seemed to be English<sup>[[English Wikipedia](https://en.wikipedia.org/wiki/Knights_Hospitaller)]</sup>.

+* Your **Churches** now appear to be Mediterranean instead of Western European.

 * In **Breakout**:
   * The Ottoman player is now Ottoman instead of British.
   * The Ottoman player is now called "Sahin the Falcon" instead of "Ottomans".
   * The allied Knights of Saint John player is now called "Alain Magnan" instead of "Knights of Saint John".
   * The Hussars that arrive to save the fort from the Ottoman artillery are now Guard Hussars, rather than Imperial Hussars (as this would be anachronistic).
   * Removed unnecessary Rebellions from the forbidden technologies list.

+* In **Into the Caves**:
+  * The Find a Shipwreck objective now clears correctly, and Morgan Black congratulates the player when this is done.

 * In **PIRATES!**:
   * The Caravel that is burnt by a Fire Ship at the start of the scenario is now a Galley.